 Section 0.1 Notes about these notes¶

-This book originated from my class notes for Math 286 at the University of Illinois at Urbana-Champaign in Fall 2008 and Spring 2009.
+This book originated from my class notes for Math 286 at the University of Illinois at Urbana-Champaign (UIUC) in Fall 2008 and Spring 2009.
 It is a first course on differential equations for engineers.
-Using this book, I also taught Math 285 at UIUC, Math 20D at UCSD, and Math 4233 at OSU.
+Using this book, I also taught Math 285 at UIUC, Math 20D at University of California, San Diego (UCSD), and Math 4233 at Oklahoma State University (OSU).
 Normally these courses are taught with Edwards and Penney, Differential Equations and Boundary Value Problems: Computing and Modeling [EP], or Boyce and DiPrima's Elementary Differential Equations and Boundary Value Problems [BD], and this book aims to be more or less a drop-in replacement.
 Other books I used as sources of information and inspiration are E.L.
 Ince's classic (and inexpensive) Ordinary Differential Equations [I], Stanley Farlow's Differential Equations and Their Applications [F], now available from Dover, Berg and McGregor's Elementary Partial Differential Equations [BM], and William Trench's free book Elementary Differential Equations with Boundary Value Problems [T].
 See the Further Reading chapter at the end of the book.

 The organization of this book to some degree requires chapters be done in order.
 Later chapters can be dropped.
 The dependence of the material covered is roughly:

-The complete book can be covered at a reasonably fast pace at approximately 75 lectures, not accounting for exams, review, or time spent in computer lab.
-A two quarter course can be easily run with the material, and if one does not rush, a two semester course.
-For example:
+The complete book can be covered at a reasonably fast pace at approximately 76 lectures (without Appendix A) or 86 lectures (with Appendix A replacing Section 3.2).
+This is not accounting for exams, review, or time spent in computer lab.
+A two quarter or a two semester course can be easily run with the material.
+For example (with some sections perhaps strategically skipped):

-The chapter on Laplace transform (Chapter 6), the chapter on Sturm–Liouville (Chapter 5), the chapter on power series (Chapter 7), and the chapter on nonlinear systems (Chapter 8), are more or less interchangeable time-wise.
-If Chapter 8 is covered it may be best to place it right after Chapter 3.
+The chapter on Laplace transform (Chapter 6), the chapter on Sturm–Liouville (Chapter 5), the chapter on power series (Chapter 7), and the chapter on nonlinear systems (Chapter 8), are more or less interchangeable, and can be treated as “topics”.
+If Chapter 8 is covered, it may be best to place it right after Chapter 3, and Chapter 5 is best covered right after Chapter 4.
 If time is short, the first two sections of Chapter 7 make a reasonable self-contained unit.

-I taught the UIUC courses using the IODE software (https://faculty.math.illinois.edu/iode/).
+I taught the UIUC courses using IODE (https://faculty.math.illinois.edu/iode/).
 IODE is a free software package that works with Matlab (proprietary) or Octave (free software).
-Unfortunately IODE is not kept up to date at this point, and may have trouble running on newer versions of Matlab.
 The graphs in the book were made with the Genius software (see https://www.jirka.org/genius.html).
-I used Genius in class to show these (and other) graphs.
+I use Genius in class to show these (and other) graphs.

-This book is available from https://www.jirka.org/diffyqs/.
-Check there for any possible updates or errata.
-The LaTeX source is also available for possible modification and customization at github (https://github.com/jirilebl/diffyqs).
+The LaTeX source of the book is also available for possible modification and customization at github (https://github.com/jirilebl/diffyqs).